Be compassionate and humble.

 —1 Peter 3:8

-Those who think highly of themselves might be shocked to find that others aren’t all that impressed.
+Those who think highly of themselves would be shocked to find that others aren’t all that impressed.
 No matter how rich and famous they are, the size of the crowd at their funeral will pretty much depend on the weather.